Reading time: 16 min.

 How often should you use red light therapy for hair growth?

 Since there are no safety concerns associated with red light therapy, it can be used as often as you’d like.
-There is no risk of overdosing, and you should be fine if you choose to treat yourself to some daily radiance.
+There is no risk of overdosing or damage associated with overuse.

 How long does it take for red light therapy to grow hair?

-The amount of time needed to start seeing results from your red-light hair treatments depends very much on the cause of your hair loss and your overall hair and scalp condition.
-Less advanced hair loss, with limited damage to the follicles, should respond better to the red light, allowing you to see improvement in hair density and thickness sooner than late-stage alopecia.
+It depends on the cause of your hair loss, your overall hair and scalp condition, and how often you get treatment.
+Less advanced hair loss, with limited damage to the follicles, should respond better to the red light, allowing you to see improvement in hair density sooner than if you have late-stage alopecia.

 On average, it is common for an entire course of treatment to last 3-6 months (or over 20-30 sessions).
-So keep in mind that this is a marathon, not a sprint, and don’t be discouraged if you don’t see new hair growth after the first few sessions.
+So keep in mind that this is a marathon, not a sprint.
+So don’t be discouraged if you don’t see new hair growth after the first few sessions.

 How much does red light therapy cost?

-The cost of red light therapy depends on the number of sessions you need to undergo, the type of device used, and the clinic where you are getting your treatment.
+The cost of red light therapy depends on the number of sessions you need, the type of device used, and your chosen clinic.
 On average, in the UK, a single treatment session costs around £45.
-Since, depending on the extent of your hair loss, you might need at least 20-30 sessions to achieve satisfactory strand growth, a complete course of therapy might cost around £1,125 in total [20].
+Depending on the extent of your hair loss, you might need at least 20-30 sessions to achieve satisfactory regrowth.
+So a complete course of therapy could cost around £1,125 in total [13].

 While some clinics may offer lower prices, it is important to learn about the type of red light therapy device they use before making a decision.
 Older machines may be slower or less effective than newer, optimised models.